When it comes to SEO, words matter. But what’s often overlooked is just how much image SEO matters too.

-As we discuss in this post, SEO is: “a practice meant to increase organic results for your website.
+As we discuss On-Page SEO Factors, SEO is: “a practice meant to increase organic results for your website.
 Unlike paid advertising tools and campaigns, SEO focuses on “free” or “natural” ways to get results.”

 In that same post, we cover important ranking factors that can’t be overlooked in your SEO strategy:

 - Site speed: How quickly does the site load?

 - Mobile friendliness: Is the website optimized for mobile use?

 - User experience: Is the site easy to navigate?
 Accessible?